asuozzo/airbnb-analysis/readme.md

 Before you start, head to any Airbnb search page and load it while looking at network requests in your browser.
 Filter by XHR, and you should see a few urls that look like API calls.
 Find one that contains the "key" param, copy that key.

+Also, create an `output` folder in the main directory where your scripts can save files.

 ### Get the data
 Next, open `1-scrapedata.py`.
 This script will get you a json file of all locations within two northeast/southwest points you specify.
 Enter the key you found as your `api_key`, then scroll down to the definition for `b` near the bottom.
 Pick northeast and southwest points that form a rectangle around the area you'd like to get data for, then run the script.